View Document

 Recording Conversations

-(47) Making secret recordings of conversations (on devices such as phones, recorders etc.) undermines the confidentiality and integrity of the process of Workplace Issue resolution therefore the University strictly prohibits recordings without explicit consent from all parties involved in a conversation.
+(52) Making secret recordings of conversations (on devices such as phones, recorders etc.) undermines the confidentiality and integrity of the process of Workplace Issue resolution therefore the University strictly prohibits recordings without explicit consent from all parties involved in a conversation.
 Should consent be obtained, such consent to be recorded should be in writing and also on the recording device at the commencement of the recording.
+Following the conversation, all parties to the conversation must be provided with a copy of the recording.

 Obligation to Act